Eldolfin/MLVOT/README.md

         000001.jpg
         ...
     det/
+        public-dataset/
             det.txt
 ```

-(The scripts in TP3 and TP4 will look for the data in their respective `data/`
+(The scripts in TP3 and TP4 will look for the data in `tp2/data/` relative to
-folders or you can use relative paths).
+their execution path).

 ## Running the Demos